sjaakbanaan/untappd-data-visualised/README.md

 - 23-03-2025: v2.5.1 Added brewery state and rating as a filter option
 - 15-04-2025: v2.5.2 Fixed a bug where filtering on 'tagged friends' wouldn't return a complete list

-## Future wishes

-- Being able to run it without the need of Untappd Insider
-- Being able to share your stats

 ## Known bugs

 - tell me